 The millions of sperms collected in her oviducts are either immediately fertilized or stored in her spermatheca.
 She lays her eggs in an oval-shaped cone as she moves through the comb looking for empty cells.
 Worker bees then place honey, royal jelly and food for the larvae on the edges of their cells.
 The unfertilised eggs turn to drones while the ones that are fertilized can be either worker bees or queen bees.
 Once the stored sperm is finished (it lasts up to 4 years), the colony starts raising a new queen who will eventually leave the hive and take flight again repeating the whole process.

 The 3 Major Types of Bees

 Bees have been a significant part of the world for a long time now, in fact, if it were not for bees we humans would not have existed at all!
 From producing honey and wax to pollinating the flowers, bees play an important part in maintaining the balance of nature.
 Mentioned below are the different kinds of bees that inhabit the earth.

 The Dangers of Bee Infestation

-Bees are organized pests so getting rid of them by traditional methods does not usually work.
-Prolonged presence of a bee hive inside your home can also lead to permanent damage on the walls, roof or even chimneys which can only be solved through a complete renovation.
+Bees are organized pests so getting rid of them by traditional methods do not usually work.
+The prolonged presence of a bee hive inside your home can also lead to permanent damage on the walls, roof or even chimneys which can only be solved through a complete renovation.
 Besides this, the strong odor of the hive also tends to attract other rodents and dangerous insects.